moldyreed/wavtomp3/README.md

 ##Building Windows

-Before build ensure that you have GCC compiler in PATH environment
+Before build ensure that you have a GCC compiler's path in environment's PATH

 ```
 git clone https://github.com/sickevilfuck/wavtomp3.git --recursive